FrosSky/Chevstrap/README.md

 3. Once installed, open Chevstrap and begin using it.

 ## Requirement
-- Clone App (make sure it's trusted)
+- a Clone App (make sure it's trusted)

 ## F.A.Q